MarcosNapolitano/api_center_front/README.md

 7. Now the app is running at `localhost:5173/api_center_front/`.

-*Disclaimer: I'm using a personal kit from FontAwesome for the Twitter icon.
-I currently don't know if forking this repo without my FontAwesome's user will break this feature, but if that's the case, you have to set up the icon manually.*
+*Disclaimer: I'm using a personal kit from FontAwesome for both LinkedIn and Github's icons.
+I currently don't know if forking this repo without my FontAwesome's user will break this feature, but if that's the case, you have to set up said icons manually.*

 ## Docs